Sharp Pain When Walking

-Pain relievers with acetaminophen, such as Tylenol, or with ibuprofen, such as Advil or Motrin, can help to temporarily reduce the inflammation and pain.
+Pain relievers with acetaminophen, such as Tylenol, or ibuprofen, such as Advil or Motrin, can help to temporarily reduce inflammation and pain.

 You can use a frozen can or water bottle to ice and exercise your foot, as discussed previously.
 You can also roll your foot over a tennis ball.
 There are a variety of additional stretching exercises you can do to help increase the strength and mobility of the connecting tissue in your foot.

 Since you want to stretch the bottom of the foot, instead of pointing your toes out like a ballerina, you want to point them upwards towards your leg to flex your foot.

 In addition to stretching your foot, you also want to stretch and strengthen all of the muscles on the back of your legs, so that they do their share of the work.

 If you know that your plantar fasciitis was caused by something in particular, you will want to take better care of your feet by stopping that action.

 - This may mean that you will have to cut down on your high-impact sports activities that require a lot of jumping.